target/XCBBuildServiceProxy/Docs/UPDATING.md

 `write_shim.sh` will create a fake `XCBBuildService` that simply calls the `BazelXCBBuildService` while redirecting `STDERR` to a log file in `/tmp/Bazel-trace/`.

 ### Prepping for a new version of Xcode:

-* Create a new module inside `/Sources` following the established pattern. (e.g. `XCBProtocol_14_0`)
+* Create a new module inside `/Sources` following the established pattern. (e.g. `XCBProtocol_14_0`).
-* You'll notice we make use of symlinks to old versions.
+* You'll notice we make use of symlinks to old versions of the files.
 Rather than copying every single file into the new `XCBProtocol` version, only copy files you need to change.
-For the rest, create a symlink to the most recent version of the file.
-You'll see lots of symlinks all the way back to Xcode 11.4!
+For the rest, create a symlink to the previous version of the file (which may be a symlink itself).
+You'll see lots of symlinks pointing all the way back to the Xcode 11.4 versions!
-* Update `Examples/BazelXCBBuildService/BUILD.bazel` and `Examples/BazelXCBBuildService/Packge.swift` to point at that new module
+* Update `Examples/BazelXCBBuildService/BUILD.bazel` and `Examples/BazelXCBBuildService/Packge.swift` to point at that new module.
 * Update `Examples/BazelXCBBuildService/Sources/RequestHandler.swift` to assign the appropriate `RequestPayload` and `ResponsePayload` types to the `BazelXCBBuildServiceRequestPayload` and `BazelXCBBuildServiceResponsePayload` typealiases.
 * Rename the original `XCBBuildService` in the Xcode bundle to `XCBBuildService.original`, just in case you want it again.

 ### Development loop:

-* Rebuild: `bazel build BazelXCBBuildService`
+* Rebuild with `bazel build BazelXCBBuildService`.
-* Move it into the proper folder: `My-New-Xcode.app/Contents/SharedFrameworks/XCBuild.framework/PlugIns/XCBBuildService.bundle/Contents/MacOS/BazelXCBBuildService`
+* Move it into the proper folder: `My-New-Xcode.app/Contents/SharedFrameworks/XCBuild.framework/PlugIns/XCBBuildService.bundle/Contents/MacOS/BazelXCBBuildService`.
-* Run `write_shim.sh` to set up logging into `/tmp/Bazel-trace/`
+* Run `write_shim.sh` to set up logging into `/tmp/Bazel-trace/`.
-* Restart Xcode
+* Restart Xcode.
-* Do some actions in Xcode, then view the logs, are there any errors?
+* Do some actions in Xcode, then view the logs.
+Are there any errors?
 * Make a change in the project fixing an error or adding extra logs you deem necessary.
-* Repeat
+* Repeat as necessary.

 ## Xcode Debugger